Jarzyl/Linkedin-Clone-by-PAPA-Yt-Tutorial/README.md

 This is a good introduction to the subject.

-I will create my own idea, an extended clone of the current Linkedin (March 2023) using Next.js and Talilwind CSS and combine it with Redux and Firebas.
+I will create my own idea, an extended clone of the current Linkedin (March 2023) using Next.js and Talilwind CSS and combine it with Redux and Firebase.
+I will also add new functionalities.
+Everything from scratch.